Blazemeter/taurus/site/dat/docs/DataSources.md

   - `delimiter` is a CSV delimiter.
 It is auto-detected by default, but you can use a symbol, i.e. `'.'` for dot, `','` for comma.
 Also, you can use `'tab'` for a tab symbol.
   - `quoted` allows quoted data.
 Can be `true` of `false`.
+  - `encoding` allows you to specify encoding type.
   - `loop` allows to loop over in case of end-of-file reached if `true`, stop thread if `false`.
   - `variable-names` delimiter-separated list of variable names, empty by default.
   - `random-order` enables randomizing plugin; false by default.